University of Toronto

 About the BRICS

-While the concept “BRICS” was first created by Jim O’Neill of Goldman Sachs to refer to the investment opportunities of the rising emerging economies, the leaders’ meetings transcend the financial context to embrace a wide range of summit-level issues relating to global governance, such as development, peace and security, energy and climate change, and social issues.
+The concept "BRICS" was first created by Jim O'Neill of Goldman Sachs to refer to the investment opportunities of the rising emerging economies.
+However, BRICS meetings have transcended the financial context to embrace a wide range of issues relating to global governance, such as development, peace and security, energy, climate change, disaster management, migration and social issues.

 About the BRICS Information Centre